CharbelDaher34/jarvis/README.md

     def __init__(self, enabled: bool = True):
         super().__init__(
             name="my_tool",
-            description="Brief one-line description of what the tool does", capabilities=(
+            description="Brief one-line description",
+            capabilities=(
-                "Detailed description of the tool's capabilities. " "This helps the LLM decide when to use this tool. " "Be specific about what tasks it can handle."
+                "Detailed explanation of what this tool can do. " "Be specific - this helps the LLM decide when to use it."
             ),
+            enabled=enabled
-            enabled=enabled        )
+        )

     async def process(self, text: str) -> Optional[str]:
         """Process the input and return result."""
         try:
-            # Your tool logic here
             result = f"Processed: {text}"
             return result
         except Exception as e: